Repentance is for Believers

 Paul took a similar stand with the believers in Corinth.
 In one of the letters he wrote them, he tried to correct some of their attitudes that were resulting in jealousy, quarreling and tolerance of sexual immorality.
 In a follow-up letter, he expresses happiness that they had changed their attitudes.
 “I am happy, not because you were made sorry, but because your sorrow led you to repentance.
 For you became sorrowful as God intended and so were not harmed in any way by us” (2 Cor.
 7:9).
 When Paul exposed their attitudes, they became sorrowful and repented; that is, they stopped their quarreling and they stopped tolerating the sexual immorality.
 Their repentance, or changed attitudes, changed their behavior.

 There is a clear relationship between changed attitudes and changed behavior.
 What you do is not as important as who you are, because your attitudes determine your actions.
 It is clear from the Old Testament that doing all the right things and performing all the right ceremonies does nothing to change a person’s attitudes.
 That is why the New Testament’s emphasis is on your attitudes and character.
 John the Baptist told the Pharisees and Sadducees, “Produce fruit in keeping with repentance” (Matt.
 3:8).
-Similarly, Paul said, “I preached that they should repent and turn to God and prove their repentance by their deeds” (Acts 26:20).
+Similarly, Paul said, “I preached that they should repent and turn to God and demonstrate their repentance by their deeds” (Acts 26:20).
 Your actions are not only consistent with your attitude; they actually reveal your attitude.
 If you repent, your changed attitude will change your behavior.

 One of these verses shows that believers will suffer the consequences if they do not repent: “If you do not repent, I will come to you and remove your lampstand from its place.”
 God expects his people to repent, to change their attitude and outlook on life and then change their behavior.